Find Affordable College Courses

 Tucson, AZ

-Our analysis found University of Arizona to be the most popular school for science technologies / technicians students who want to pursue a bachelor’s degree in Arizona.
-Located in the city of Tucson, University of Arizona is a public college with a very large student population.
+Our 2023 rankings named University of Arizona the most popular school in Arizona for science technologies / technicians students working on their bachelor’s degree.
+Located in the large city of Tucson, University of Arizona is a public college with a fairly large student population.

 Women make up 50% of the science tech majors at the school.

-Full Science Technologies / Technicians at University of Arizona Report
+Read full report on Science Technologies / Technicians at University of Arizona

-Out of the 4 schools in Arizona that were part of this year’s ranking, Arizona State University - Skysong landed the # 2 spot on the list.
-ASU - Skysong is a fairly large public school located in the city of Scottsdale.
+The in-demand bachelor’s degree programs at Arizona State University - Skysong helped the school earn the #2 place on this year’s ranking of the most popular science technologies / technicians schools in Arizona.
+ASU - Skysong is a fairly large public school located in the midsize city of Scottsdale.

 Women make up 38% of the science tech majors at the school.